hameddavodi/Amedeo-Davodi/README.md

 ### About Me :

 Hi !
-My name is Amedeo.
 I am an ex Data Engineer, but current Data Scientist living in Milan, Italy.

 - 🔭 For more information please refer to my linkedin account